What is a Hybrid Cable?

 Hybrid cables for headphones combine various metals like copper, silver, gold, and palladium.
 These materials can be used either as alloys or as separate strands, allowing for optimal audio signal transmission by leveraging the unique properties of each metal.

-How Do Hybrid Cables Work?
+How Do Hybrid Fiber Optic Cables Work?

 Hybrid cables use the advantages of different metals: